Jonathan D. Krane

+Life

-Krane was born in Hollywood, CA, on May 1, 1952.
-He graduated from Hollywood Hills High School at the age of 15, and received his bachelor's degree in liberal arts at St. John's College.
+Krane was born in Hollywood, California, the son of a Los Angeles car-leasing executive.
+He graduated from Hollywood Hills High School at the age of 15, and earned his bachelor's degree in liberal arts at St. John's College.
 After finishing his undergraduate work, he lived for one year in England, France, and Greece, independently studying civil liberties in European criminal justice systems before returning to the states to study law at Yale Law School.
-He was awarded his Doctor of Jurisprudence in 1976.
+He earned his Doctor of Jurisprudence in 1976.

 He began his legal career as an associate at Los Angeles law firm of Irell & Manella, specializing in international motion picture taxation and entertainment law.
 This specialty would expose him to the world of entertainment and set him up for his future career as a talent manager and film producer.

 He married actress Sally Kellerman on May 11, 1980, in a private ceremony at Jennifer Jones' Malibu home.
-In 1989, they adopted newborn twins, Jack and Hannah.
-The family resided part-time in Jupiter, Florida from 1991 to 2008.
+They adopted newborn twins.
+The family resided in Jupiter, Florida from 1991 to 2008 when financial difficulties caused the sale of their condo there and they moved back to Hollywood.
+Kramer and Kellerman separated twice during their 36-year marriage, first for a few months in 1994, then again during 1997–98 over Krane's public affair with Nastassja Kinski.
+As Kellerman had dated married men in the past, she forgave her husband for the affair.